Quantum advantage from negativity of a work quasiprobability distribution: Leggett-Garg inequality

 where $\sigma^2_t=\langle w_t^2\rangle-\langle w_t\rangle^2$.
 This inequality can be expressed in terms of the variance $\sigma^2=\langle w^2\rangle-\langle w\rangle^2$ as

 which recalls a Leggett-Garg inequality~\cite{Leggett85,Miller18}.
+Actually, Leggett-Garg inequalities concern macrorealism and the existence of suitable multi-time probability distributions, not merely the displayed covariance bound.
 In particular, Eq.~\eqref{eq.LG} does not depend on $q$ and thus on the quasiprobability representation chosen.
 Therefore, if the inequality in Eq.~\eqref{eq.LG} is violated, then there is no joint probability $p(w_\tau,w_{t_1})$ and we can get a distribution $p_q(w)$ that is negative for some $w$.
-It is easy to check that for the charging process under consideration the inequality is { not violated, since $\sigma^2_\tau=0$ and $\sigma^2_{t_1}= \sigma^2$.
-However, this does not exclude that $p_q(w)$ is negative for some $w$.}
+It is easy to check that for the charging process under consideration, the inequality is not violated, since $\sigma^2_\tau=0$ and $\sigma^2_{t_1}= \sigma^2$.
+However, this does not exclude the fact that $p_q(w)$ is negative for some $w$.
+Furthermore, we note that for $q=0$ the quasiprobability distribution $p_0(w)$ is non-negative, so there is a joint probability distribution $p(w_\tau,w_{t_1})$.
+This explains why the inequality is satisfied.